kesha-antonov/react-native-background-downloader/README.md

 An absolute path to the app's documents directory.
 It is recommended that you use this path as the target of downloaded files.

+## TODO

+- [ ] Write better examples - current kinda old and not very good
+- [ ] Check tests are up to date
+- [ ] Write better API for downloads - current kinda boilerplate

 ## Authors

 Developed by [Elad Gil](https://github.com/ptelad) of [Eko](http://www.helloeko.com)